 Depending on the industry, trade shows might be essential for growing traction and revenues.

 While trade shows as a marketing channel might not be worth it in other industries because of the upfront costs or the audiences might not match with your perfect customer type.

 However, trade shows offer the placements of industry specialists, industry-leading companies, press, and influencers to connect with.
 Additionally, the shows can provide new ways of gaining brand awareness among your peers.

-Cold calling, though a widely criticized and often counter-productive practice, when done on a mass level with smart targeting can, in fact, be a very effective marketing tool.
+Cold calling, though a widely criticised and often counterproductive practice, when done on a mass level with smart targeting can, in fact, be a very effective marketing tool.

-Just be sure that you have a reason for calling, and that you aren’t simply using a generic message.
-Or wildly calling phone numbers with owners you are unsure will have any interest in your offer.
+Just make sure you have a good purpose for calling and aren’t leaving a generic message.
+Or randomly dialling phone numbers of people you don’t think will be interested in your offer.

-The event will also most likely put you in front of a highly engaged audience who will be receptive to your message.
+The event would also most likely put you in front of a highly engaged audience who would be receptive to your message.
 They’re frequently a great way of sourcing leads.

 Top 7 Strategies for Rapidly Growing your Business